It's funny how one can run the full emotional

 Comes a Storm) before more rain sends me scurrying to my shelter.

-no way I'm going all the way up there", I tell myself,"I'll
+no way I'm going all the way up there", I tell myself, "I'll just see what's

 A large natural amphitheatre, with massive walls of